Sierra Nevada Welcome to Fly Fishing the Sierra

 Online Store

 The online store carries all of the fly tying materials listed within the patterns of the Fly Box.
-I bring together materials from Hareline Dubbin, Nature's Spirit, Umpqua Feather Merchants, Firehole Outdoors, Whiting Farms, and Montana Fly Company.
+I bring together materials from Hareline Dubbin, Nature's Spirit, Umpqua Feather Merchants, Firehole Outdoors, Moonlit Fly Fishing, and Montana Fly Company.
 I do not sell flies but just the materials and tools to tie your own flies.

-Fly Fishing gear, such as waders, packs, rods, and reels, are available from Adamsbuilt.
+Fly Fishing gear, such as waders, packs, rods, and reels, are available from Adamsbuilt, Moonlit, and Umpqua.
 Expect 3-5 day delivery.
 Purchase securely through Google Pay.
 US Domestic sales only.

 Favorite Links